percona/psmdb-docs/source/install/index.rst

 Installing Percona Server for MongoDB
 =====================================

-.. attention:: Percona Server for MongoDB is currently available only as a *release candidate*.
+.. note:: Percona Server for MongoDB is currently available only as a *release candidate*.

    For more information, see the :ref:`release notes <3.0.5-rc7>`.